AlvaroSapata/translator/README.md

 ## Usage

-Simply input text for translation, and get real-time translations in the selected language.
+Simply input text for translation, typing or by voice, and get real-time translations in the selected language.
 You can select the input language or use the auto-detect mode

 ![Home Screen](public/Usage1.png)